noowad93/MIMO-pytorch/README.md

 python train.py
 ```

-# Results
+# Experimental Results

-For convenience, I trained small CNN-based models on MNIST for 10 epochs.
+For convenience, I trained small CNN-based models on MNIST for 10 epochs unlike the original paper.
 Note that the result below is not thoroughly verified.
+If you want to make some significant results, belows will be helpful:

+1. Tune some hyperparameters.
+2. Use harder datasets like imagenet or CIFAR-10 like the original paper.
+3. Check the test set performance.

 ## Valid set Accuracy